 Each member should be trained to understand their specific role and how it interacts with others, promoting a cohesive response.
 Regular drills and simulations can help reinforce these dynamics, preparing the team to act swiftly and decisively when a scandal arises.

-Moreover, a clearly defined chain of command is fundamental to avoid confusion and redundancy during a crisis.
+A clearly defined chain of command is fundamental to avoid confusion and redundancy during a crisis.
 By establishing a crisis team that embodies these principles, organizations can better navigate the turbulent waters of public relations crises, ultimately protecting their reputation and maintaining stakeholder trust.
 A well-prepared team is not just a reactive measure; it is a proactive strategy that can mean the difference between resolution and prolonged turmoil.

 Identify Key Stakeholders